-With all material things in tow, everything is jam-packed into 4 pieces of luggage that will be checked, in addition to each one of us being allowed one personal item and one hand carry item on the plane.
-In this case, each of our hand carry items is a cat!
+With all material things in tow, everything is jam-packed into 4 pieces of luggage that will be checked in.
+In addition, each one of us were allowed one personal item and one hand-carry item on the plane.
+In this case, each of our hand-carry items is a cat!

 That was easy!